hmarachos/hmarachos/README.md

 ## English

 ### About Me
-I am a **Process Engineer and Developer** with practical experience in creating automated solutions and web applications.
-My focus is on applying **Python** to streamline workflows and integrate systems efficiently.
+I am a **Process Engineer and Developer** with practical experience in creating automated solutions, web applications, and database-backed projects.
+My focus is on applying **Python** to streamline workflows, manage data efficiently, and integrate systems.

 ### Tech Stack & Skills
 - **Backend:** Python (Django)
 - **Frontend:** HTML, CSS, JavaScript
 - **Scripting & Automation:** PowerShell, Batch
-- **Databases:** SQL (PostgreSQL/SQLite)
+- **Databases:** PostgreSQL, SQLite
 - **REST API & Process Automation**

 ### Key Projects
 - **Workflow Automation:** Python scripts and Django apps that automate engineering and business processes.
+- **Database Projects:** Small applications with PostgreSQL and SQLite for data management and reporting.
-- **Web Interfaces:** Small web applications built with HTML, CSS, and JS for reporting and dashboards.
+- **Web Interfaces:** Web apps built with HTML, CSS, and JS for dashboards and simple interfaces.
 - **Integrations:** Connecting internal tools and APIs to simplify daily tasks.

 ### Contact